 Further Optimize the Sound Source Configuration

-Let’s talk about the treble and midrange driver configuration of Evoke 50.
+Let’s talk about the treble and midrange driver configuration of Dynaudio Evoke 50.
 The two positions are closer.
 The frame of the midrange unit even touched the lower edge of the frame of the tweeter.
 Narrowing the distance between the tweeter and the midrange unit is not to look good, but to make the sound of the point source more concentrated.
 The Evoke 50 adopts this design.
 The entire Evoke series adopts the same configuration of the tweeter and midrange unit.

-The midrange unit used in Evoke 50 has a diameter of 15 cm, and its core technology is the same as the midrange unit of the Contour series.
+The midrange unit used in Dynaudio Evoke 50 floorstanding speaker has a diameter of 15 cm, and its core technology is the same as the midrange unit of the Contour series.
 The internal magnetic engine uses powerful neodymium magnets.
 Generally speaking, neodymium magnets are mostly used in tweeters, and midrange and bass are less common.
 The main reason is that neodymium magnets are sensitive to temperature.
 If the temperature is too high, the magnetic force will decrease, while midrange and bass units are easier to generate heat.
 Therefore, neodymium magnets in the midrange unit mean that the heat dissipation system must be done well.
 This 15cm diameter neodymium-magnet midrange unit has been used on Contour for several years, and its performance has been verified.

 Equipped with the New Esotec+ Woofer